-A 1-page version of my academic CV can be found here (updated June 2017); a full length CV is available upon request.
+A 1-page version of my academic CV can be found here (updated April 2019); a full length CV is available upon request.

 Beyond science, I enjoy reading, drinking coffee, attending church and being involved in my community, and playing/watching online games and board games.